 Yup, ALMOST totally faux.
 One of the tricks to creating a lovely fall centerpiece with faux items is to add a few real things too.

-For this table, I used a ruffled linen bed scarf as a runner.
+For this table, I used a ruffled linen bed scarf (paid link) as a runner.
 I added the large pumpkins on top first.
 Then I layered in the medium and smaller pumpkins next and tucked the faux antlers in between.
-A few sprigs of faux eucalyptus and some thrifted brass candles and voila!
+A few sprigs of faux eucalyptus (paid link) and some thrifted brass candles and voila!

 The baby boos are the only real thing on the table!